Retr0327/gloss-adder-backend/README.md

 ### 2. Use docker to run:
 Install docker, and use the following command to run:

+> Remember to run the command in the backend folder!

 ```bash
 docker compose up
 ```